 Aitraaz, released in 2004, is a Bollywood thriller.
-The plot revolves around the protagonist (Akshay Kumar) accusing his female superior (Priyanka Chopra) of sexual harassment who also happens to be his ex ‘crazy’ girlfriend.
+The plot revolves around the protagonist (Akshay Kumar) who was falsely accused by his female superior (Priyanka Chopra) of sexual harassment who also happens to be his ex ‘crazy’ girlfriend.

-Even though Priyanka Chopra gave a power-packed performance, her character was seen in a negative light.
-This was because she was introduced to us as a woman who is overly-ambitious, open about her sexual desires and wears revealing clothes.
+Even though Priyanka Chopra gave a power-packed performance, her character was created in a negative light.
+This was because she was introduced to us as a woman who is overly-ambitious, open about her sexual desires, wears revealing clothes and uses her sexuality to climb the corporate ladder.

 We still live in a time, where women who express their sexuality freely are labelled as ‘slut’ or ‘bad girl’.
 Even today, girls are taught to suppress their sexuality.
 Our brains have been wired to believe that women are marriage-centric, less libidinous and just want to be nurtured.